Jarthianur/TestPlusPlus/README.md

 Just inlude the *sctf.hpp* header file into your build.
 Tests can then be written in source files and simply linked into your test binary.
 If you prefer, you can of course write tests in header files and include them in your main source file.
+*Note that it is not possible to write multiple testsuites, or tests in one line, as it would break name generation.*
 To run and report all tests, just create a reporter and call its `report()` function in your `main()`, as seen in the examples.
 Alternatively invoke the `SCTF_DEFAULT_MAIN(...)` macro in one of your source files and pass it a call to any reporter factory method.
 In order to run tests in multiple threads, you have to enable OpenMP at compilation (e.g. for gcc add `-fopenmp` flag).

+### Test Styles

+Basically two approaches of writing tests exist.
+One is the classic unit test style, where tests are generally designed around an implementation.
+The other is behavior driven test style (BDD), where tests are designed around the behavior of an implementation.
+No matter which of them you prefer, this framework serves both.
+Actually both styles require just a little different syntax.
+In the end `DESCRIBE` is just an other macro for `SUITE`, same with `IT` and `TEST`.
+If you'd wish to name them differently, just define your own wrapper macro for them with whatever name you like.

+### Scopes and Fixtures

+A testsuite is nothing else than a class definition under the hood, which is instantiated with static lifetime.
+Hence the same scoping rules as for usual class definitions apply to testsuites.
+Testcases are member functions of their testsuite.
+Hence the usual scoping rules for methods apply to them.

+You might know the need for fixtures, basically an instance of an unit under test (UUT), in other contexts.
+It is up to you to decide whether testcases should be isolated, or run against a designated fixture.
+This framework supports the usage of fixtures, as you can just declare any object at testsuite scope - remember, it's just a member field in the end.
+Also it is possible to define functions that will be executed once before and after all testcases, and before and after each testcase.
+But be carefull when you use these features in multithreaded tests, as there is no additional synchronization done.
+Have a look at the examples, or the [API](#api) to see how this is done exactly.

-### Floats
+### Floating Point Numbers

 As floating-point comparison relies on a so called epsilon, we use the machine epsilon by default.
 But this may lead into false-negative test results, as it could be too accurate.
 In order to use a custom epsilon, there are two ways to achieve this.
-First, you can provide a macro in each compilation unit, which is called `SCTF_EPSILON` with a satisfying value (like 0.000001).
-A compiler invocation could look like "`g++ -std=c++0x test.cpp -fopenmp -DSCTF_EPSILON=0.000001`".
-Or you provide it before including *sctf.hpp* like in the [example](#example) below.
+First, you can provide a macro in each compilation unit, which is called `SCTF_EPSILON` with a satisfying value like `0.000001`.
+A compiler invocation could look like `g++ -std=c++0x test.cpp -DSCTF_EPSILON=0.000001`.
+Or you provide it before including *sctf.hpp* like in the example below.
 The second way, is to provide it as an extern variable.
-Therefor define `SCTF_EXTERN_EPSILON` before including *sctf.hpp* and than call the `SCTF_SET_EPSILON` macro with a satisfying value in the compilation unit (cpp file).
-The latter one allows more fine grained control over the required epsilon value.
+Therefor define `SCTF_EXTERN_EPSILON` before including *sctf.hpp* and then invoke the `SCTF_SET_EPSILON` macro with a satisfying value in the source file.

-### Test Styles

-### Fixtures

 ### Examples